Jon Merrill: Detroit Red Wings (2020–2021)

+Montreal Canadiens (2021)

 Merrill made 13 further regular season appearances with the Canadiens, going scoreless, before featuring in 13 playoff games in helping Montreal reach the 2021 Stanley Cup Finals before falling to the Tampa Bay Lightning.

+Minnesota Wild (2021–present)

 As a free agent from the Canadiens, Merrill joined his fifth NHL organization in agreeing to terms with the Minnesota Wild on a one-year, $850,000 contract on July 29, 2021.

-On January 11 2022, Merrill was signed to a three-year, $3.6 million extension with the Wild.
+On January 11, 2022, Merrill was signed to a three-year, $3.6 million extension with the Wild.

+International play

+Merrill first represented the United States internationally at the 2009 IIHF World U18 Championships, where he recorded two assists in seven games en route to a gold medal victory over Sweden.
+He won another gold medal the next year at the 2010 IIHF World U18 Championships, recording one assist in seven games and being named one of the top three Team USA players in the tournament.